astronomer/astro-docs/enterprise/v0.25/10_certified-image/single-node-install.md

 When you specify the `AIRFLOW__CORE__SQL_ALCHEMY_CONN` environment variable in step 2F, replace the connection string with one that corresponds to your database.

-## Step 2: Configure Each Machine in Your System

-Complete the steps below for each machine that will be running a core Apache Airflow component (Scheduler, Webserver, or Worker).

-### A. Create a system user to run Airflow
+## Step 2: Create a System User to Run Airflow

-Airflow can run as any user, but for this setup we assume the user name `astro`.
+Airflow can run as any user, but for this setup we set up a new user called `astro`.
 Run the following command to add this user to your machine:

 ```sh
 sudo useradd --create-home astro
 ```

-### B. Create an Airflow project directory
+## Step 3: Create an Airflow Project Directory

 You also need to configure an `AIRFLOW_HOME` directory (not to be confused with the user's home directory) where you'll store your DAGs.
 We recommend using the path `/usr/local/airflow` as your project directory and `/usr/local/airflow/dags` as your DAG directory, but any path can be chosen as long as the `astro` user has write access to it.
 To do this, run the following commands: